-- We encourage a time commitment to actively engaging in the learning community by sharing experience and presenting cases.
-To make the best of your ECHO experience, please:
+- We encourage active engagement in the learning community by sharing experience and presenting cases

-- Use the Zoom audio and visual features to enhance participation (people want to see people)
+- The use of the Zoom audio and visual features enhance participation (people want to see people)

-- Participate in brief, quarterly evaluation surveys of your experience (5-10 minutes each).
+- We send out brief, quarterly evaluation surveys (5-10 minutes each)

 - Only non-identifiable information is shared

 - Cases are submitted through an online form